Dear TexCare, #1mybookmark

 |

-ANSWER: Yes, it should be possible.
-You must first carefully scrape away as much stearin as possible.
-Use a deaf table knife without thanks.
-Then you put TexCare Stain Remover on and leave it for 1 hour.
-Then rinse the place under the hot faucet and use a little dishwashing liquid to relax the water.
-If it is not completely gone, the process is repeated.
-Then the whole jacket is washed normally.
+ANSWER: Yes, that should be possible.
+First, carefully scrape off as much wax as you can.
+Use a dull, non-serrated table knife.
+Then, apply TexCare Stain Remover and let it sit for about an hour.
+After that, rinse the area under the warm tap and use a little dish soap to degrease the water.
+If it's not completely gone, repeat the process.
+Then wash the entire jacket as usual.

 |

-I just "saved" several things from being returned for recycling, as they had become somewhat washed and dingy, including a monochrome cotton blanket and a very fine viscose shirt.
-Just after one wash there is a clear difference! -Think it's become quite exciting to wash clothes.
+I've just 'saved' several items from being taken to recycling because they had become a bit washed out and worn, including a solid-colored cotton blanket and a very fine viscose shirt.
+After just one wash, there's a clear difference!
+I think it's become quite exciting to do the laundry.

-I will definitely try some of your other products.
+I definitely want to try some of your other products.

 |

-INFO: When you want to remove pilling / Lint from the surface of a knitting shirt, it is very important to have first looked for thread extraction.
+INFO: When you want to remove pilling / fuzz from the surface of a knitted sweater, it is very important to first check if there are any thread pulls sticking out.

-If that does, a clothes gardener/ razor will cut the thread, and then there will be a hole.
-Buy a "needle alley" (as pictured).
+If you do that, a lint remover/shaver will cut the thread, and then there will be a hole.
+Buy a "needle threader" (like the picture).

-Stick the tip through the shirt from behind and put the thread through the eye and pull it through the knitted on the back.
+Poke the tip through the shirt from the back, put the thread through the eye, and pull it through the knit to the back.

 |

-My wife was a dentist and she told how TexCare Spot Remover had saved their very expensive tile floor in natural stone.
+My wife visited the dentist and told them how TexCare Stain Remover had saved their very expensive natural stone tile floor.

-On New Year's Eve, everyone had gone in and out with wet shoes, and the table bombs jumped merrily.
+On New Year's Eve, everyone was traipsing in and out with wet shoes, and the party poppers were popping merrily.

 The next day was a disaster!

-Pure Chlorine didn't work, but then she smeared TexCare Stain Remover all over the floor.
+Pure Chlorine didn't work, so she smeared TexCare Stain Remover on the entire floor.

-An hour later, she washed the floor and no stains or blotches were left.
+An hour later, she washed the floor, and no spots or streaks were left.

 |